Verdra · Security architecture

 2. Strata captureS(a) S(b) S(c) S(d)

-Four strata sealed in <25 ms: transaction, configuration, behavior, capability.
+Four strata sealed in <25 ms: transaction, configuration, behavior, mandate.
 Configuration is captured by reference (prompt hash, tool inventory, model version) so the Evidence Package stays compact.

 3. Content addressBLAKE3-256